feiju12138/idea-inlay-hints-extension/README.md

 ## File mapping

-The `inlay-hints` directory sits in the project root.
+The canonical layout uses an `inlay-hints` directory in the project root.
 A sidecar file mirrors the source file's complete project-relative path and appends `.ihm` to the complete source file name.

 ```text
 project/